MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/faq-customer-service-admin-center.md

 ## Overview

-This topic contains the frequently asked questions (FAQ) that you as an administrator might have about the Customer Service admin center app.
+This article contains the frequently asked questions (FAQ) that you as an administrator might have about the Customer Service admin center app.

 ### What's the difference between Customer Service admin center and Omnichannel admin center?